I-2-8-40.Administrative Law Judge Conducts Hearing but Is Unavailable to Issue Decision

 Illness or other cause resulting in prolonged absence from work of 20 calendar days or more.

-When any of these circumstances are present, the Hearing Office Chief Administrative Law Judge (HOCALJ) will first assess whether the unavailable ALJ approved a draft decision.
-If not, the HOCALJ will reassign the case to another ALJ and the procedures outlined in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-8-40 B below apply.
-If the unavailable ALJ did approve a draft decision, see HALLEX I-2-8-40 C below.
+When any of these circumstances are present, and the unavailable ALJ approved a draft decision, the Hearing Office Chief Administrative Law Judge (HOCALJ) will follow the procedures outlined in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-8-40 B below.

 When an ALJ approved a final draft decision but is unavailable to sign the decision, the HOCALJ has the authority to sign the final decision and any associated orders if the ALJ gave the HOCALJ written authorization to sign the decision on the ALJ's behalf.
 Any such written authorization must be associated with the claim(s) file and must include the following affirmative statements:

 The ALJ has read the decision and any associated order;

 The ALJ concurs with the decision (and any associated order) as written or concurs with the decision (and any associated order) with specified changes previously reviewed and approved by the ALJ before authorization; and